Linux Setup JMeter Test Environment

 Background

-Apache JMeter is a load testing tool developed by the Apache organization, based on Java.
-It was initially designed for web application testing but has since been extended to other testing areas.
-It can be used to test static and dynamic resources such as static files, Java microservices, CGI scripts, Java objects, databases, FTP servers, etc. JMeter can simulate a large load on servers, networks, or objects to test their strength and analyze overall performance under different stress categories.
-Additionally, JMeter can perform functional/regression testing by creating scripts with assertions to verify that your program returns the expected results.
-For maximum flexibility, JMeter allows the use of regular expressions for creating assertions.
+Apache JMeter is a Java-based load testing tool developed by the Apache Software Foundation.
+It’s used to perform stress tests on software, initially designed for web application testing but later expanded to other testing domains.
+It can be used to test static and dynamic resources, such as static files, Java microservices, CGI scripts, Java objects, databases, FTP servers, etc. JMeter can simulate massive loads from various stress categories to test the strength of servers, networks, or objects and analyze overall performance.
+Furthermore, JMeter can perform functional/regression testing on applications by creating scripts with assertions to verify that your program returns the expected results.
+To maximize flexibility, JMeter allows using regular expressions to create assertions.

 yum install java-1.8.0-openjdk -y && \